White X-zoom and Power Zoom flashlights from LedWave. (Photo: Kristin Alberts)

 Based in Spain and with a strong presence in the European market, LedWave is being led into the American market by Snake River, best known for their Team Never Quit Ammunition.
 Though LedWave’s specialty has been tactical lights and accessories, they are now venturing into varmint/predator zoom lights, colored filters, firearms mounts, and soon, blood tracking lights.
 Fellow Guns.com reviewer Eve Flanigan covered three of LedWave’s tactical offerings earlier this year.

 As our pair of test lights came in large plastic baggies, we can’t attest to the actual commercial packaging.
 Regardless, this is a company on the upswing, so keep an eye out to see what emerges.
 LedWave very recently introduced a US web presence, a brother to its .eu European version.
 All measurements, however, are yet to be translated for the Western market from metric units to Imperial.
-Though the company does list the lumen value of the light, they make it clear they find superiority in Candela ratings as measured at the University of Barcelona, and you can read their reasoning here.
+Though the company does list the lumen value of the light, they make it clear they find superiority in Candela ratings as measured at the University of Barcelona.
 Pricing has not yet been readily available.
 All lights are warranted for two years from the purchase date, sans batteries of course.